benwex93/Opmed.ai_Coding_assignment/README.md

 ## Future Directions:

+Even 82% utilization has some obvious improvements in schedule somtimes from just looking at it.

 To speed up solving assume that surgeries are only given in 15 minute intervals (as in example data) rather than any time and reduce search space.